Multilevel Monte-Carlo for computing the SCR with the standard formula and other stress tests: Calculation of the SCR with the Standard Formula in an ALM model

 \subsection{Numerical experiments II: some insights on the ALM}

 We now present some applications of the MLMC antithetic estimator for the ALM.
 One of the major issue in ALM is to determine the optimal asset allocation between the different asset class backed to the insurance portfolio.
 For that reason, it is crucial to evaluate precisely the amount of SCR required by the strategy.
 We are interested in calculating $\E[SCR^{mkt}_t]$, $\E[SCR^{eq}_t]$ and $\E[SCR^{int}_t]$, see Subsection~\ref{subsec_STD} for the definition of these modules.
-Note that at time~$t>0$, the $SCR^{eq}_t$ and $SCR^{int}_t$ are random variables so that we cannot use the aggregation formula to get directly $\E[SCR^{mkt}_t]$ from $\E[SCR^{eq}_t]$ and $\E[SCR^{int}_t]$.
-Note that by using the MLMC Antithetic estimator, it possible and easy to calculate at the same time these expectations: see Remark~\ref{Rk_Anti_gen} for the general expression of these estimators that we use for different functions $h$.
+Since $SCR^{eq}_t$ and $SCR^{int}_t$ are random variables and the aggregation formula~\eqref{def_SCR_mkt} is not linear, $\E[SCR^{mkt}_t]$ cannot be obtained by applying this formula to $\E[SCR^{eq}_t]$ and $\E[SCR^{int}_t]$.
+Note that by using the MLMC Antithetic estimator, it is possible and easy to calculate at the same time all these expectations, see Remark~\ref{Rk_Anti_gen} for the general expression of these estimators that we use for different functions $h$.
 At each level~$l$, one simulates $J_l$ primary scenarios up to time~$t$.
 Then, one simulates for each primary scenario $K_l$ secondary scenarios, on which we perform four different evolutions: the first one without any shock, the second one with the equity shock, the third one with the upward shock on interest rates and the last one with the downward shock on interest rates.
 Then, one computes the corresponding empirical means related to the calculation of $SCR^{eq}_t$ and $SCR^{int}_t$ and use the aggregation formula~\eqref{def_SCR_mkt} for $SCR^{mkt}_t$.
 Let us note that the discontinuity induced by the coefficient~$\varepsilon$ may in principle deteriorate the MLMC estimation.
-However, we have thus run the MLMC estimator with a regularization of this coefficient and noticed a tiny impact of the regularization .
+However, we have thus run the MLMC estimator with a regularization of this coefficient and we have noticed a tiny impact of the regularization.
 This can be heuristically understood from Figure~\ref{fig:activation}: the activation of $\varepsilon$ may occur on a wide range (perhaps the whole range) of values of $SCR^{int}$, which smooths the phenomenon.